-The Biltmore Estate was built as the ultimate indulgence of George Washington Vanderbilt II.
-A descendant of Cornelius Vanderbilt’s “The Commodore,” the builder of Grand Central Depot in New York and a pioneer of the Gilded Age in America.
+The Biltmore Estate was built as the ultimate indulgence of George Washington Vanderbilt II, a descendant of Cornelius “The Commodore” Vanderbilt, the builder of Grand Central Terminal in New York City and a pioneer of the Gilded Age in America.
 It was designed with several concealed doors, hidden passageways, and secret rooms, which blend in seamlessly with the decor so that they are not noticeable to the untrained eye.

 In the late 19th century, these behind-the-scenes spaces were used to provide the Vanderbilts and their guests with some added privacy or to conceal the movement of servants moving in and out of the mansion’s common spaces.